deepak-venkatesh/gelfand-algebra/README.md

 The aim of this book is to provide clear, logically consistent solutions to all problems addressed, written in a style accessible to motivated students and self learners.
-Proofs have been verified primarily by hand, and in some cases supported by small computational checks written in Scheme (a dialect of Lisp).
+Proofs have been verified primarily by hand, and in some cases supported by small computational checks written in Scheme (a dialect of Lisp) or in Python.
 Large language models were used only as auxiliary tools, primarily for generating figures in LaTeX and for reviewing exposition.